These licences are not too expensive, nor are they difficult to obtain.

 The "Simple UK" licence costs £75 and is valid for five years, and a school only requires one licence, no matter how many radios they own and use.

-When schools order walkie-talkies from us that NEED a RADIO licence, we can do their licence application with Ofcom on the school's behalf, if they want us to.
+When schools order walkie-talkies from us that NEED a radio licence, we can do their licence application with Ofcom on the school's behalf, if they want us to.

-If you only purchase radios from our "Licence-Free PMR446" range then you will not need a licence.
+If you only purchase radios from our "Licence-Free PMR446" range, then you will not need a licence.
 All of this type of radio can only have 0.5 watts power output, which means a shorter range than the more powerful "licensable" radios.